Design for 3D Printing

 Watertight models

 “Watertight” is a common term used to describe closed or solid geometry.
 A watertight object has no holes, gaps or unjoined edges.
 Edges which are around an opening or not properly joined to another surface are called naked edges (Image 9).
 A watertight model has no naked edges.
-You can highlight naked edges in Rhino using the showedges > zoom
+You can highlight naked edges in Rhino using the showedges > zoom command.

 Connected solids